-Stephanie Gentle, s.gentle@ppnea.org Sabina Çano, s.cano@ppnea.org Olsion Lama, o.lama@ppnea.org

-EVALUATION

-use.

-Protection and Preservation of Natural Environment in Albania (PPNEA) is implementing the project "Sustainable Future for Sharr-Korab-Koritnik" to prepare the basis for sustainable development of the region and at the same time enable a sound and long-term conservation of the outstanding mountainous landscape.
+Stephanie Gentle, s.gentle@ppnea.org Sabina Çano, s.cano@ppnea.org Olsion Lama, o.lama@ppnea.org EVALUATION Protection and Preservation of Natural Environment in Albania (PPNEA) is implementing the project "Sustainable Future for Sharr-Korab-Koritnik" to prepare the basis for sustainable development of the region and at the same time enable a sound and long-term conservation of the outstanding mountainous landscape.
 The Sharr-Korab-Koritnik region is a transboundary area shared by Albania, Kosovo and North Macedonia along the Balkan Green Belt.
 This mountainous area has high biodiversity characterized by many rare and endemic species.
-The area also possesses a valuable cultural heritage reflected in the landscape formed by traditional land The core component of the project is the implementation and support of 13 model projects.
+The area also possesses a valuable cultural heritage reflected in the landscape formed by traditional land use.
+The core component of the project is the implementation and support of 13 model projects.
 Different supporting cross-border activities including training, workshops, regional conferences and thematic fairs will further improve the implementation as well as the transboundary cooperation, learning and exchange between the model projects.

 GOALS

 The project goal is to contribute to a sustainable regional development, combined with the reduction of threats to biodiversity in the Sharr-Korab-Koritnik region with the local population as main driver.
 The project has the following objectives:

-Supporting sustainable regional development
+- Supporting sustainable regional development

-2 Increasing engagement of local people
+- 2 Increasing engagement of local people

-AND STRATEGIES: 3
+PROGRAMS AND STRATEGIES:

 The 13 model projects are thematically divided in three work packages: "Livestock & Bee keeping", "Forest fruits" and "Tourism".
 Five model projects are being carried out in Albania.
 They address the following topics: support for traditional livestock keepers and beekeepers in the region, actions for the protection and cultivation of medicinal and aromatic plants, and regional development of nature-friendly tourism.
-Reducing threats to biodiversity

-Improving habitats

-4

-5

-6

-Strengthening transboundary cooperation, learning and exchange

-Increasing visibility of the transboundary area
+Reducing threats to biodiversity 4 Improving habitats 5 Strengthening transboundary cooperation, learning and exchange 6 Increasing visibility of the transboundary area NOVEMBER 2-3, 2021 FIRST TRANSBOUNDARY ACTORS MEETING project.
+The five local actors from Albania presented their project and the progress in the implementation.

-MAY 27, 2022 • LOCAL ACTION GROUP (LAG) KORAB KORITNIK MEETING

-LAG Korab-Koritnik representatives participated in the LAG meeting held in Bustricë village.
+MAY 27, 2022 2 ··· LOCAL ACTION GROUP (LAG) KORAB KORITNIK MEETING LAG Korab-Koritnik representatives participated in the LAG meeting held in Bustricë village.
 The Executive Director of LAG Korab-Koritnik was selected and the terms for the Executive Director position decided.